mittalprakhar/PyAQI/README.md

 - NH3
 - Pb

 Short-term National Ambient Air Quality Standards are prescribed for each pollutant.
+It is recognized that air concentrations of Pb are not known in real-time and cannot contribute to real-time AQI.

 Based on the measured ambient concentrations, corresponding standards and likely health impact, a sub-index is calculated for each of these pollutants.